lnurl/luds/XX.md

    PIN before sending the callback.
 2. The `WALLET` MUST NOT auto-propose an amount solely based on `pinLimit`.
 3. The PIN entry screen MUST display the invoice amount.
-4. The `WALLET` MUST support PIN lengths of 4 to 8 digits.
+4. The `WALLET` MUST collect exactly 4 digits as the PIN.
 5. If `pinLimit` is absent, or `amount < pinLimit`, the `WALLET` proceeds per LUD-03 without any PIN step.